appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 #### View

-**View** only allows a user to just have view access for the existing applications, pages, or actions (APIs, queries, JSObjects) in a workspace.
-You can't make any changes if you only have the View permission.
+**View** only allows a user to view the deployed applications in a workspace.
+You can't make any changes as you won't be able to access the canvas if you only have the View permission.
 It applies to all the hierarchical levels in a workspace.

 #### Delete